 Tip: Avoid overcooking, as the fish can disintegrate in the curry.

-Tips to make the Best Indian Fish Curry
+Tips to make the Best Sardine Curry

 - Follow the measurements of the ingredients properly.
 Too much of any ingredient can ruin the fish curry.